emdgroup/baybe/docs/userguide/campaigns.md

 assert campaign == recreated_campaign
 ~~~

+This provides an easy way to persist the current state of your campaign for long
+term storage and continue the experimentation at a later point in time.
+For more information on serialization, we
+refer to the corresponding [examples](./../../examples/Serialization/Serialization).

 ```{admonition} Dataframe serialization
 :class: note
 Note that `DataFrame` objects associated with the `Campaign` object are converted to a binary format during serialization, which has the consequence that their JSON representation is not human-readable.
 ```

-For more information on serialization, we
-refer to the corresponding [examples](./../../examples/Serialization/Serialization).

 ## Further information